acolistro/week_6/README.md

 ## Known Bugs

-_This app has a few bugs as is.
-It will not access the API unless it is hard coded in the doctor.js file, and it won't access the API for the symptom search yet._
+_There are no known bugs at this time._

 ## Support and contact details

-_If you find another bug or find a solution to the existing bugs I highly encourage you to contact me at arcolistro@gmail.com and/or submit a pull request to this repository.
+_If you find a bug I highly encourage you to contact me at arcolistro@gmail.com and/or submit a pull request to this repository.
 Please note that this application is not built to be compatible with web-accessibility tools or be viewed on any browser other than the current version of the Chrome browser._
 ## Technologies Used

-_This app was built using JavaScript, Node.js, npm, HTML as well as the following dependencies:_
+_This app was built using JavaScript, Node.js, npm, HTML, and the BetterDoctorAPI as well as the following dependencies:_

     "@babel/core": "^7.6.4",
     "@babel/plugin-transform-modules-commonjs": "^7.6.0",